And Now for Something Completely Different: Reception among American audiences

 Reviews for American audiences were mixed (principally because British humour was unfamiliar to American viewers at that time) but mostly positive.
 When it was released on 22 August 1972, the film had little success at the box office and did not do well until a late 1974 re-release, which was after PBS began showing the original television episodes in the US.
-It currently has a 90% rating on Rotten Tomatoes based on 21 reviews, with a weighted average of 6.93/10.
+It currently has a 88% approval rating on Rotten Tomatoes based on 26 reviews, with an average score of 6.9/10.

-DVD releases
+Home media

 The film originally was on DVD in Region 1 from Sony Pictures Home Entertainment; in 2005, it was repacked in a new collector's pack called And Now For Something Completely Hilarious! which also features the films Monty Python and the Holy Grail and The Adventures of Baron Munchausen.